 Paper Size: A3 (11.7" x 16.5") / Printed Area: 10″ x 15″ / Top, Left & Right Borders: .6", Bottom Border: 1".

-Returns: We do not accept returns or exchanges.
+Returns: Prints - We do not accept returns or exchanges for all prints.
 If your order was damaged in transit or includes the wrong print or product (we are only human) please contact us.

-Cancelling all orders: All of our sales are final and cannot be refunded and exchanged.
+Cancelling all orders: All of our sales are final and cannot be refunded.